-TS601 (TS201) • History of Christian Thought: The Early Church to Scholasticism.
+TS601 • History of Christian Thought: The Early Church to Scholasticism.
 A survey of the major historical, cultural, and theological factors influencing the development of doctrine to Aquinas, with major analysis of the work of the Ante- and Post-Nicene councils and their subsequent influence on the articulation of the structure of theological thought.
 (Cognate credit with HS601.)
 St. Paul prerequisite: HS501.
 Four hours.

-TS602 (TS202) • History of Christian Thought: Wycliffe to Wesley.
+TS602 • History of Christian Thought: Scholasticism to Enlightenment.
 An analysis of theological renewal based on an inductive study from the writings of Wycliffe, Hus, Luther, Calvin, the Anabaptists, Elizabethan-American Puritans, and John Wesley.
 (Cognate credit with HS602.)
 St. Paul prerequisite: HS501 or HS502.
 Four hours.

-TS603 (TS203) • History of Christian Thought: 19th Century to the Present.
+TS603 • History of Christian Thought:

+Nineteenth and Twentieth Centuries.
 An analysis of the antecedents of contemporary theology as reflected in the formative periods of the 19th and 20th centuries, with particular reference to the modern era and its significance in contemporary church life.
 (Cognate credit with HS603.)
 St. Paul prerequisite: HS502.
 San Diego prerequisite: TS501 or HS502.
 Four hours.

-TS606 (TS241) • Apologetics.
+TS606 • Apologetics.
 A consideration of the reasons for Christian faith.
 This course proceeds in three phases, examining the possibility of religious knowledge, the viability of theistic perspective, and the rationale for the Christian worldview.
 The underlying philosophy of this course is that apologetics is dialogical-that conversations offering a rationale for faith, whether with a believer or unbeliever, happen in a context of genuine relationship.
 (Cognate credit with PH606.)
 San Diego recommended prerequisite: TS501.
 Four hours.

-TS622 (TS217) • The Doctrine of Scripture.
+TS622 • The Doctrine of Scripture.
 A study of the nature of biblical authority, including questions of revelation, inspiration, and inerrancy.
 Consideration of the relationships between one's view of authority and such issues as the roles of experience and tradition, the use of critical tools of biblical interpretation, and the application of the Bible to Christian living.
 St. Paul prerequisite: TS501.
 Four hours.

-TS623 (TS215) • The Doctrine of the Holy Spirit.
+TS623 • The Doctrine of the Holy Spirit.
 The person and work of the Holy Spirit in the Bible and the church.
 Special emphasis on topics of current interest, such as the work of the Holy Spirit in the life of the Christian and the charismatic gifts.
 St. Paul prerequisite: TS501.
 Four hours.

-TS624 (TS216) • The Doctrine of Holiness.
+TS624 • The Doctrine of Holiness.
 A thorough study of the doctrine of holiness, beginning with the being and character of God.
-The course will involve a careful study of biblical, historical, and theological dimensions of sanctification, seeking to systematize these materials so as to guide the student in a personal quest for a full-orbed Christian holiness.
+The course involves a careful study of biblical, historical, and theological dimensions of sanctification, seeking to systematize these materials to guide the student in a personal quest for a full-orbed Christian holiness.
 St. Paul prerequisite: TS501.
 Four hours.

 TS630 • Eschatology and Hope.
 This course explores the themes of eschatology, or the doctrine of the "last things," with particular attention to the ways in which it contributes hope for humanity and for the purpose of creation.
-While engaging the thought of major contemporary theologians, this course focuses on the relation between eschatology and Christology, soteriology, political and practical/pastoral theology.
+While engaging the thought of major contemporary theologians, this course focuses on the relation between eschatology and Christology, soteriology, and political and practical/pastoral theology.
 Attention is also given to the relation between eschatology and theodicy, Christian spirituality and ecological ethics.
 (Prerequisite: TS503).
 Four hours.

 TS665 • Jonathan Edwards.
 This course investigates the life and mind of one of America's greatest thinkers and theologians.
-Selected works in the Edwards corpus will be read and discussed as well as the major themes of his theology.
-Opportunity to visit the major historical sites of Edwards will be included as an optional part of the course.
+Selected works in the Edwards corpus are read and discussed as well as the major themes of his theology.
+An optional part of the course includes an opportunity to visit the major historical sites of Edwards.
 The purpose of the course is to acquaint students to the primary works of this theological giant.
 Four hours.